Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_CHARMMff/README.md

 Sample input file for PB calculation
 This input file is mean to show only that gmx_MMPBSA works.
-Althought, we tried to used the input files as recommended in the Amber manual, some parameters have been changed to perform more expensive calculations.
+Althought, we tried to used the input files as recommended in the Amber manual, some parameters have been changed to perform more expensive calculations in a reasonable amount of time.
 Feel free to change the parameters according to what is better for your system.